The Implications of Big Data, Machine Learning, and AI on Marketing Automation

 Below are three main implications of big data, machine learning, and AI marketing:

 Detailed Consumer Profiles

-The highly personalized data available from machine learning and AI can help feed consumer profiles.
+The highly personalised data available from machine learning and AI can help feed consumer profiles.
 Better knowledge of customer and prospect audiences means marketers can deliver the right message, to the right person, at the right time.
 The key is for marketers to capture this data automatically, during every single possible consumer interaction, including CRM, and even offline, data, in order to build a completely comprehensive profile.
-Marketing teams can then take this a step further with scoring and analytics, which prompt refined strategies for highly personalized and relevant content.
+Marketing teams can then take this a step further with scoring and analytics, which prompt refined strategies for highly personalised and relevant content.

 Increased Engagement Rates

 Big data, machine learning, and AI can also influence consumer engagement when it comes to marketing automation.
 With deeper insight into consumer demographics, socio-economic data, and geographical patterns, marketers can make proactive changes to their digital marketing strategies.
 The only way to begin influencing online behavior and email interactions is to truly understand the numbers behind the actions.
 Marketers must keep in mind that personalised email marketing has now become expected by both individual consumers and B2B audiences.
 Leveraging this data to work for a brand in the smartest way possible can help increase engagement rates and win business.